 In 2012 Camo & Krooked decided to step up their game.
 The dancefloor slayers threw all of their previous work out of the window and embarked on an expedition to redefine their meaning of drum & bass.
 In a 2-year journey the duo took the genre, stripped it down to its core and rebuilt it in their own way.
 What they returned with was Zeitgeist: A highly experimental album where funk, techhouse and disco were incorporated in a realm of minimalism.
 Creating huge waves all around the world with their ‘Less is more’ approach, Camo & Krooked established themrselves as pioneers of modern drum & bass.

 A New Journey

-The Zeitgeist tour was barely over when Camo & Krooked locked theirselves back in their studio.
+The Zeitgeist tour was barely over when Camo & Krooked locked themrselves back in their studio.
 What followed was nothing but silence for almost three years as the duo imperturbably built further on their ideas.
 After four (!) years of experimentation and refinement Camo & Krooked release their 4th album: Mosaik: An absolute behemoth containing 17 tracks, every single one crafted with the greatest dexterity and patience.
 I know I’m not alone when I say I have never been so excited for an album.

 For the Mosaik Album Launch Camo & Krooked picked an intense complementary line-up with Dimension, Mefjus, Spectrasoul and more.
-In the backstage of Fabric I investigated what goes on in the minds of this exceptional duo.
+In the depths of Fabric I investigated what goes on in the minds of this exceptional duo.
 We talked about their mindset, thought process and vision on drum & bass.
 It’s quite something, let’s dive in.

 ‘Ember’, Camo & Krooked’s first Mosaik release.